AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 - [BetterHash Mining Protocol](https://github.com/TheBlueMatt/bips/blob/master/bip-XXXX.mediawiki)

 ## Specification
 The Stratum protocol is an instance of [JSON-RPC-2.0](https://www.jsonrpc.org/specification).
 The miner is a JSON-RPC client, and the server is a JSON-RPC server.
 All communications exist within the scope of a `session`.
 A session starts at the moment a client opens a TCP connection to the server till the moment either party do voluntary close the very same connection or it gets broken.
 Servers **MAY** support session resuming if this is initially negotiated (on first session handshaking) between the client and the server.
-During a session all messages exchanged among server and client are line-based which means all mesasges a JSON strings terminated by ASCII LF character (which may also be denoted as `\n` in this document).
+During a session all messages exchanged among server and client are line-based which means all messages are JSON strings terminated by ASCII LF character (which may also be denoted as `\n` in this document).
 The LF character **MUST NOT** appear elsewhere in a message.
 Client and server implementations **MUST** assume that once they read a LF character, the current message has been completely received and can be processed.
 Line messages are of three types :
 - `Requests` : messages for which the issuer expects a response.
 The receiver **MUST** reply back to any request individually
 - `Responses` : solicited messages by a previous request.
 The responder **MUST** label the response with the same identifier of the originating request.
 - `Notifications` : unsolicited messages for which the issuer is not interested nor is expecting a response.
 Nevertheless a response (eg. an aknowledgement) **MAY** be sent by the receiver.

-During a `session` both party **CAN** exchange messages of the above depicted three types.
+During a `session` both parties **CAN** exchange messages of the above depicted three types.

 As per [JSON-RPC-2.0](https://www.jsonrpc.org/specification) specification requests and responses differ from notifications by the identifier (`id`) member in the JSON object:
 - Requests **MUST** have an `id` member